kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+## Day 44: July 23, 2020

+**Today's Progress**: I finished section 3 on my Node.js course and started section 4.
+I also got back to my FP Course and continued the exercises 7-9

+**Thoughts**: We are already using Express and creating a RESTful API.
+This Node course is becoming better than I expected.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nodejscomplete/commit/88235fadb09b13636edb5df362e8ff7cb5499fbe)

+---

 ## Day 43: July 22, 2020

 **Today's Progress**: I finished section 2 on my Node.js course.
 This first two sections was about Node built-in modules such as os,fs,http and so on and how to use npm and versioning.
 I took a break from my Fp course for a day and reviewed some React playing with a image manipulation upload API.